erinkelley27/ga-sample-lesson/README.md

 ## Learning Objectives

 * Describe prototypal inheritance
-* Describe a use-case for prototypal inheritance
+* Demonstrate a use-case for prototypal inheritance
+* Demonstrate the flexibility of prototypal inheritance
-* Explain the benefits of prototypal inheritance and its flexibility
+* Explain the benefits of prototypal inheritance

 ## Prototype: The Hidden Property